-- South Carolina Radio Network
+Sen. Scott: Too many people 'give liberals a break' on 'incendiary comments' - South Carolina Radio Network

 South Carolina’s junior U.S. Sen. Tim Scott is among the members of congress who are condemning a comedian’s use of a racial slur on a cable TV program.

-Comedian Bill Maher used the “House (N-word)” phraise Friday night as he was interviewing a Nebraska senator on his HBO Show.
-Scott voced strong oppoisition ot the future of redio.
+Comedian Bill Maher used the “House (N-word)” phrase Friday night as he was interviewing a Nebraska senator on his HBO Show.
+Scott voiced strong opposition in an interview while at an event in Iowa.

 Early Saturday, Scott tweeted that he “loved the smell of double standards in the morning.”
 Scott’s office released a statement later Saturday calling Maher’s remark “extremely inappropriate and offensive.”

-The racial epithet was not “beeped” and did air on HBO Friday evening.
-On Saturday afternoon, Scott was at a political event in Iowa and spoke with reporters about the incident.
+The racial epithet was not “bleeped out” and aired unedited on HBO Friday evening.

+On Saturday afternoon, Scott was at a political event in Iowa with Sen. Jodi Ernst and spoke with reporters about the incident.

-“Do you think he should be fired?” a reporter asked.
+“Do you think (Maher) should be fired?” a reporter asked.

 Scott replied: “It’s going to be for his sponsors and executive producers to make that decision.”